imanghafoori1/laravel-widgetize/README.md

 >Or If you know `Drupal's Views` concept, they are very similar to each other.

->In fact a Widget is are normal php class without any magical methods, when you pass them into the `render_widget()` helper function or `@widget()` directive they magically output `HTML`!!!
+>In fact a Widget is a normal php class without any magical methods, when you pass them into the `render_widget()` helper function or `@widget()` directive they magically output `HTML`!!!
  Which is the result of rendering a view partial with data from the widget controller.
  So we can replace `@include('myPartial')` with `@widget('myWidget')` in our laravel applications.
- The main benefit you get here is the fact that widget objects are __cached__ and they know how to provide data from them selves.
+ The main benefit you get here is the fact that widget objects are __cached__ and they know how to provide data from themselves.